arnavgautam/TreeHacks2015/Demos/Demo-Geolocation-PHP-Service/Demo.md

 > ***Speaking Point***
 >
 >The mobile applications we're going to create to connect to this web site will be storing images and videos tied to geopoints.
-To store those images and videos, we're going to create a Windows Azure Storage account.
+To store those images and videos, we're going to create a Microsoft Azure Storage account.

-1. Return to the Windows Azure Portal.
+1. Return to the Microsoft Azure Portal.

 1. Go to New and select Storage.
 Enter an available name (e.g. geostorage).